0zi/android-webcam/README.md

 _If you have any questions, feel free to reach me in issues._

+## The actual contents of the readme file

 This project is an Android library to provide an API to access an external USB webcam that supports UVC.
 The library provides an in-process service (`WebcamManager`) so that multiple parts of an application can share the same